dcampuzano101/mulesoft-mac-demo/README.md

    }
    ```

+3. Open the Global Elements, select SFTP Config and edit the SFTP Connection Properties with your credentials from SE Platform
-3. In the `sftpNewFile` flow, update the `localPath` variable with your desired local folder path
+4. In the `sftpNewFile` flow, update the `localPath` variable with your desired local folder path

 ### Running the MuleSoft Application